ADHD stands for Attention Deficit Hyperactivity Disorder.

 Children often take ADHD with them into adulthood and need to find support structures to help them adapt to their different situations and life stages.

-For more information have a look at our ADHD FAQs, check out our Links page or contact us.
+For more information have a look at our ADHD FAQs, find a healthcare professional, check out supporting organisations or contact us.